WORLD'S BEST ART

 Botticelli's line had reached its limit in The Birth of Venus (1484, Uffizi) particularly in the mass of blonde hair.
 Subsequent paintings, such as the Pieta (Alte Pinakothek, Munich) and the Mystic Nativity (1500, National Gallery, London), as well as the different versions of The Three Miracles of St. Zenobius (1500-5, National Gallery, London; Metropolitan Museum, New York; Gemaldegalerie, Dresden) are differentiated by the break in the line, as well as the intensity and boldness of colour.

-The sermonizing of Savonarola, along with his death in 1498, triggered a spritual crisis in Botticelli.
+The sermonizing of Savonarola, along with his death in 1498, triggered a spritual crisis in Botticelli, as it did in others like Fra Bartolommeo (1472-1517).
 He was living with his brother Simone, an active supporter of Savonarola, whose sermons highlighting the corruption and decadence of fin de siecle Florence must have caused Botticelli quite a few doubts about his own past behaviour.
 In view of this, it is perhaps no surprise that he turned to a more moralistic form of history painting (Calumny, 1495, Uffizi).
 At the same time he was equally inspired by virtuous tales: see The Story of Virginia (c.1496-1504, Accademia Carrara, Bergamo), and The Story of Lucretia (c.1496-1504, Isabella Stewart Gardner Museum, Boston).
 The sacred pictures of his final years, like the dramatic Mystic Nativity (1500, National Gallery, London) contain moral allusions about the wickedness of Italy and its inevitable punishment.
 In the Crucifixion (Fogg Art Museum, Cambridge, Mass) he employed a Dante-esque allegorical sequence, involving a fox, an angel and a wolf, set against a backdrop of a Florentine tempest.

 Despite its high quality, Botticelli's painting failed to have any special effect on his contemporaries.
 His pupil Filippino Lippi (1457-1504) was one of the few to understand his art - unlike other followers such as Jacopo del Sellaio (1441-93) and Bartolommeo di Giovanni.
 As for the new 16th century generation, they were far more interested in the new manner being created in Florence by Leonardo da Vinci (1452-1519), Raphael (1483-1520), and Michelangelo (1475-1564).
 Which perhaps explains why he died in obscurity, at the age of 65.